NVE/nve-git-intro/README.md

 Ask Ragnar Ekker or Karsten Müller for membership in the Github [NVE group](https://github.com/NVE).

+## Important workflows

+This section contains recommendations for workflows on how to use git and github at NVE.

+### Quick start guide to git/github

+On this [link](https://www.youtube.com/watch?v=Vxy5b5KpN7E) you find a short video explaining git and github.

+### Simple collaborative workflow -

+On this [page](http://swcarpentry.github.io/git-novice/08-collab/) you find a short explantion of a simple collaborative workflow.

+#### Contributing to an existing repository

+1. Ask the original owner of the repository to become a collaborator.

+2. The original owner should protect the master branch

+3. Clone the repository either on github.com, GitHub desctop or GitHub shell.

+4. Create your own development branch.(Branch icon on GitHub desktop)

+5. Work on this branch.
+(Make this branch active in GitHub desktop, and then start editing files)

+6. Commit your changes.(select 'Changes' in GitHub descrop, write a small description, and press 'commit')

+7. Create pull requests to combine your changes in your branch into the master branch. (use 'synch' in GitHub desktop)

 ## Learning git and github

 - This [page](http://swcarpentry.github.io/git-novice/) explains the basics of Git and Github very well.
 It takes a couple of hours to walk through the examples, and works as a good reference while working with the programs.
 The tutorial only uses shell commands and works on the windows "Git shell" application, or direcly on the terminal for hfou2 and hfou4.